bbatsov/metaredux/_posts/2023-12-23-cider-clojure-lsp-sitting-on-a-tree.md

 topic](https://emacs-lsp.github.io/lsp-mode/tutorials/clojure-guide/), and I
 guess it'd be nice if CIDER had more coverage as well.
 That's definitely something I plan to work on, but contributions are always welcome.

+## REPL-driven vs Static Code Analysis

+While the article mostly focuses on CIDER and `clojure-lsp` it could have easily been about REPL-driven and static analysis powered Clojure tooling instead.
+CIDER has long had an extension called `clj-refactor` that makes heavy use of static analysis. `clj-kondo` is another great tool powered by static analysis, that combines well with CIDER. (and so it happens that `clojure-lsp` is using internally `clj-kondo`'s code analyzer)

+While people often speak about such tools as competitors, in practice they are often complementary and you'd better results if you combine some of them together.

 ## Epilogue